 Another important requirement for the RIMM and ROMM RGB color encodings is that they be well suited for application of common image manipulations.
 Many types of common image manipulations include the step of applying nonlinear transformations to each of the channels of an RGB image (e.g., tone scale modifications, color balance adjustments, etc.).
 The process of forming a rendered image from a scene is one important application of this type.
 One way to accomplish the rendering operation is by means of applying a nonlinear tone scale transformation to the individual channels of an RGB image in a scene image state.
-A well-designed transformation of this type will produce several desirable results:
+A well-designed transformation of this type will produce several desirable characteristics:

-- The luminance and color contrast of mid-tones will be increased, and the highlights and shadows will be smoothly compressed to fit within the dynamic range of the output medium. - The chroma of in-gamut colors will be increased. - Out-of-gamut colors will be remapped in a simple but visually pleasing way.
+- Increasing luminance and color contrast in mid-tones and compressing contrast of highlights and shadows. - Increasing the chroma of in-gamut colors. - Gamut mapping out-of-gamut colors in a simple but visually pleasing way.